fulmsch/ZI28/README.md

 with the included emulator.
 See the quick start guide for instructions.

+## Prerequisites

+It is assumed that you have a standard Linux develompent environment (gcc, make, etc.) setup already.
+To build the emulator, you also need Gtk+ version 3.16 or higher and its development headers.

+The Z80 software requires Z88DK v1.99B in order to be built.
+Make sure to have all of the Z88DK binaries in your path.
+You don't need to worry about the ZCCCFG environment variable; it gets set automatically by the Makefiles.

+The emulator creates a pseudoterminal to simulate the serial connection of the real computer.
+To access it, you will need a terminal emulator.
+For the easiest experience, picocom should be installed, though you can also use any other one.

 ## Quick start guide

+Ensure that you have all prerequisites installed.
+Type `make` to build the entire project.
+You might be promted for your password to mount the filesystem image.
+If the build completed successfully, type `make run`.
+This will open the emulator with the newly built ROM- and SD-images and start picocom in your current terminal window.
+Click the `continue`-button of the emulator to start the system.

 ## Contents of this repository